Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

 {\bf GSN069:} The flares in GSN069 have a duration of roughly 1 hr, a period of about 9 hr, and typical peak luminosities of $L_{\rm X} \simeq 5 \times 10^{42} \, \ergs$, corresponding to a time-averaged luminosity of $\langle L_{\rm X} \rangle \simeq 6 \times 10^{41} \, \ergs$.
-The period of the flares in GSN069 requires an orbital eccentricity of $e \gtrsim 0.35$ for $M_* \lesssim 0.5 M_\odot$ (eq. \ref{eq:ecc}) while the duration of the flares may favor a star with a mass somewhat less than $0.5 M_\odot$ (eq. \ref{eq:flaredt}) and a correspondingly larger eccentricity.
+Taking the recurrence time to be the orbital period, we see that the flares in GSN069 require an orbital eccentricity of $e \gtrsim 0.35$ for $M_* \lesssim 0.5 M_\odot$ (eq. \ref{eq:ecc}) while the duration of the flares may favor a star with a mass somewhat less than $0.5 M_\odot$ (eq. \ref{eq:flaredt}) and a correspondingly larger eccentricity.
+If the orbital period is twice the reccurrence time, then the constraint on the eccentricity is more stringent, $e\gtrsim 0.6$.
 The time-averaged luminosity of the source implies a stellar mass-loss rate of $\simeq 10^{-3} (f_{\rm sh}/0.01)^{-1} \mspy$, in line with our theoretical expectations for the mass-loss generated by ram-pressure effects (eq. \ref{eq:Mdoteq}).
 There is a rich observed phenomenology for GSN069 \citep{Miniutti2022} that we do not address directly in this work but that would be valuable to study in the context of our model.

-{\bf eROSITA QPE1:} The flares in eROSITA QPE1 have a duration of roughly 7.5 hr, a period of about 18.5 hr, and time average luminosity of $\langle L_{\rm X} \rangle \simeq 10^{42-43} \ergs$.
-This requires an orbital eccentricity of $e \gtrsim 0.6$ for $M_* \lesssim 0.5 M_\odot$ (eq. \ref{eq:ecc}).
+{\bf eROSITA QPE1:} The flares in eRO-QPE1 have a duration of roughly 7.5 hr, a recurrence time of about 18.5 hr, and time average luminosity of $\langle L_{\rm X} \rangle \simeq 10^{42-43} \ergs$.
+Assuming $M_*\lesssim 0.5\Msun$, we require an orbital eccentricity of $e \gtrsim 0.6$ (or $\gtrsim 0.75$) if the orbital period is equal to (twice of) the recurrence time (eq. \ref{eq:ecc}).
 The time-averaged X-ray luminosity corresponds to stellar mass-loss rate of $\simeq 10^{-3}-10^{-2} (f_{\rm sh}/0.01)^{-1} \mspy$, again in line with our theoretical expectations for the mass-loss generated by tidal stripping (eq. \ref{eq:Mdoteq}).
-The large variation in flare luminosities, as well as occasional overlapping flares \citep{arcodia22_complex_time_evolution}, could arise either from variation in the mass stripped from the star in a given orbit and/or variations in the circularization efficiency.
+The large variation in flare luminosities, as well as occasional overlapping flares \citep{arcodia22_complex_time_evolution}, could arise either from variation in the mass stripped from the star in a given orbit and/or variations in the circularization and radiation processes.
 Given the complex disk-star interactions (\S \ref{sec:sd}) and stellar debris circularization (\S \ref{sec:circularization}), it is natural to expect such variations.